-Hot tubs can bring years of joy, relaxation, and entertainment to your family, but you should also be aware of the safety concerns and risks that hot tubs pose to children.
-As a hot tub owner, it is your responsibility to keep your kids safe while in and around your hot tub.
-Since May is National Water Safety Month, we thought we’d share some tips for keeping your children safe around hot tubs.
+Hot tubs can bring years of joy, relaxation, and entertainment to your family, but you should also be aware of the hot tub risks and safety concerns that they pose to children.
+As a hot tub owner, it is your responsibility to know the basics and keep your kids safe while in and around your hot tub.
+Since May is National Water Safety Month, we thought we’d share some hot tub safety tips for children!

 Don’t Leave Children Unattended